shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/potential_formulation.rst

 ..
 International License.
 You should have received a copy of the license along
 .. with this work.
 If not, see <https://creativecommons.org/licenses/by/4.0/>.

-.. _of_maxwell_equations_and_rotations:
-.. _Of Maxwell Equations and Rotations:
-.. _Maxwell's Equations via Differential Forms:

 Potential Formulation via Differential Forms
 ============================================